 Personal Connected Health Alliance

-The Personal Connected Health Alliance (PCHAlliance) aims to make health and wellness an effortless part of daily life.
-The PCHAlliance, a non-profit organization formed by HIMSS, believes that health is personal and extends beyond healthcare.
-The Alliance mobilizes a coalition of stakeholders to realize the full potential of personal connected health.
+The Personal Connected Health Alliance (PCHAlliance), a non-profit organization formed by HIMSS (Health Information and Management Systems Society), believes that health is personal and extends beyond healthcare.
+PCHAlliance accelerates technical, business, policy and social strategies necessary to advance personal connected health.
 PCHAlliance members are a vibrant ecosystem of technology and life sciences industry icons and innovative, early stage companies along with governments, academic institutions, and associations from around the world.
 To support its vision, PCHAlliance convenes the global personal connected health community at the annual Connected Health Conference, the premier international event for the exchange of research, evidence, ideas, innovations and opportunities in personal connected health.
-The Alliance publishes and promotes adoption of the Continua Design Guidelines.
-Continua is recognized by the International Telecommunication Union (ITU) as the international standard for safe, secure, and reliable exchange of data to and from personal health devices.
-PCHAlliance accelerates technical, business, policy and social strategies necessary to advance personal connected health through its Healthy Longevity initiative to promote lifelong health and wellness.
+The Alliance also publishes and promotes adoption of the Continua Design Guidelines, recognized by the International Telecommunication Union (ITU) as the international standard for safe, secure, and reliable exchange of data to and from personal health devices.